interstar/rss_backup/README.md

 list.py program included here puts them into a single HTML page.
 But there'll be other options.
 Talk to me if you'd like to request one.

+Q : Does Quora Grabber work with Quora questions too?

+A : Seems that the description of the question isn't in the feed, so you just get the question title and the body is a link saying "see this on Quora.
+Less than useful for backing up your work.